MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/deployment-and-upgrade/overview-of-the-upgrade-process-subscription-edition.md

 Before you attach and upgrade the content databases, review the following information and take any recommended actions.

-- Make sure that the account that you use to attach the databases is a member of the **db_owner fixed** database role for the content databases that you want to upgrade.
+- Ensure that the account that you use to attach the databases is a member of the **db_owner fixed** database role for the content databases that you want to upgrade.

-- Make sure that the account that you use to create web applications is a member of the Farm administrators group in the SharePoint Central Administration website.
+- Ensure that the account that you use to create web applications is a member of the Farm administrators group in the SharePoint Central Administration website.

 This article helps you to understand the upgrade sequence so that you can plan an upgrade project.
 To get detailed steps for an upgrade, see [Overview of the upgrade process to SharePoint Server Subscription Edition](upgrade-databases-subscription-edition.md) and [Upgrade site collections to SharePoint Server Subscription Edition](upgrade-a-site-collection-subscription-edition.md).